JetBrains/lincheck/docs/testing-modes.md

 and executes the operations, repeating the run many times in the hope to hit an interleaving that produces an incorrect result.

 To increase the number of different interleavings, we also add random busy-wait cycles between the operations and inside them.
+TODO: we do not do this anymore :)

 Below is the high-level picture of how one of the stress executions for the `Counter` may be performed.